Justin-Nagel/Projects/README.md

 # Projects
-These are all the projects I have worked on
+These are all the projects I have worked on throughout my 3-year university career.